-Front cover: Pink ladyslipper (Cypripendium acaule).
+Front cover: Pink ladyslipper (Cypripedium acaule). © Bruce Frisch

-Inside front cover: Marsh marigold.
+Inside front cover: Marsh marigold (Caltha palustris). © Bruce Frisch

-Inside back cover: Tree frog.
+Inside back cover: Northern spring peeper (Pseudacrif crucifer). \circledast Joel Pensley

-© Joel Pensley

-Back cover: Heron (Ardea herodias).
+Back cover: Heron (Ardea herodias). © Bruce Frisch

 This report is © copyright, Town of Norfolk, Connecticut.
 All rights reserved.
 Individual photographs are the property of the photographers and may not be used apart from this report without written permission from the photographer.
 Individual copies of this report may be made for personal or noncommercial educational purposes.
 All other uses must have written permission from the Town.
 Address the Office of Selectmen, PO Box 552, Norfolk CT 06058.
-Town Web site: http://www.norfolkct.org.
+Town Web site: https://norfolkct.org